Is Ariel Autistic? An Autistic Perspective on the Little Mermaid

 What Ariel Teaches Us About Acceptance

 It’s not a perfect ending, but it offers hope.
 Hope that families, educators, employers, and society at large can move toward understanding rather than judgment.
 Ariel’s story becomes more than a fairytale—it becomes a framework for real-world inclusion.
+Research on acceptance and inclusion for neurodivergent individuals supports the importance of these messages in fostering understanding and belonging.
 And when we look at her through this lens, we not only see ourselves, but imagine new futures where difference is celebrated, not suppressed.

 Frequently Asked Questions